FACEBOOK: Be my friend on Facebook! – http://www.facebook.com/FinnMackay

 June 5th I was on Woman’s Hour, discussing Radical Feminism in an all too short debate.
 You can listen again to the programme here.

 May 25th How The Light Gets In philosophy festival, Hay on Wye, panel – ‘A World Beyond Men’, 10.30 Saturday morning.
 Info here.
-Debate was filmed for BBC4 and will also be on IATV soon, see their website for details.
+Debate was filmed for BBC4 and is currently available to watch on IAITV.
+You can watch the film here.
+There is also a short interview to accompany the film here.

 April 13th – I gave a lecture and workshop at WEA Women into Politics residential course in Nottingham.
 More details are here.